Spinal Trauma & Spinal Cord Injury: General Principles

 Injuries to the spine – the vertebral bodies, their surrounding soft tissues, and the spinal cord itself – can cause devastating neurological consequences.
-Rapid evaluation of any patient with potential spinal trauma is crucial, especially to rule out damage to the spinal cord and nerve roots.
-Even without neurological involvement, spinal injuries can be painful and disabling.
-In this section the general principles of spine trauma will be presented.
-A selection of more specific traumatic spinal conditions will be considered in a separate chapter.
+Rapid evaluation of any patient with potential spinal trauma is crucial to rule out damage to the spinal cord and nerve roots.
+Even without neurological involvement, spinal injuries can be very painful and possibly disabling.
+In this section, the general principles of spinal trauma will be presented.
+A selection of more specific traumatic spinal conditions will be discussed in a separate chapter.

 Structure and Function

 The spinal column is divided into four main parts: cervical, thoracic, lumbar, and sacral (Figure 1).
 Twenty-four vertebral bodies (7 cervical, 12 thoracic, 5 lumbar) extend from the foramen magnum at the skull to the sacrum at the pelvis.

 The first cervical vertebra (C1) is known as the atlas, and the second (C2) is known as the axis.
 The atlas articulates with the occiput of the head above and the axis below.
 The morphology of the atlas and the axis differ markedly from the other vertebrae below them.
 The atlas has no vertebral body and no spinous process.
 Rather, there are lateral masses connected by anterior and posterior arches.
 The C2 vertebra has an odontoid process (also known as the dens) which is a peg or protuberance that enters the C1 body, creating the atlanto-axial joint for rotation of the head (see Figure 2).